1. Policies and responsibilities

-Supplier shall integrate the commitments in the Supplier Code of Conduct into policies and allocate responsibility for policies and due diligence, by
+Supplier shall integrate the commitments in the Supplier Code of Conduct into policies and assign responsibility for policies and due diligence, by

 a) ensuring that relevant policies, established at the highest management level, are adopted or revised to align with the commitments in the Supplier Code of Conduct,